Slimbook-Team/slimbookamdcontroller/README.md

 Use this software with caution as the heat output will increase dramatically on the higher performance settings, we can't guarantee that all INTEL CPU's will behave the same way, so your mileage may vary.

-Slimbook AMD Controller is designed with mobile AMD Ryzen pocessors in mind.
+Slimbook AMD Controller is designed with mobile AMD Ryzen processors in mind.

 <br>